Very few subdivisions in our area are recognized by name. Pimmit Hills in Falls Church VA is one of them.

 Are you looking to buy in Pimmit Hills, or Falls Church VA as a whole?

-I have extensive knowledge of the area and I can help you find the right home for your needs.
+We have extensive knowledge of the area and can help you find the right home for your needs.
 Get started by reaching out below.

 Are you selling a home in Pimmit Hills?
-I have sold multiple properties of different types in the neighborhood.
+We have sold multiple properties of different types in the neighborhood.
 Get in touch and let’s talk!